ichortower/HatMouseLacey/docs/README.md

 contains the music files.

 ## Configuration
-At this time, Hat Mouse Lacey supports four config settings:
+At this time, Hat Mouse Lacey supports five config settings:

 * `DTF`: true/false (default true).
 If true, enables some suggestive dialogue (nothing more so than Emily's sleeping bag).
 Set to false to keep it G-rated.